 Find a doctor or clinician that accepts Medicare near you, or compare doctors who are qualified to practice in many specialties.

-Home health care describes a wide range of health care services that can be delivered in your home at less expense than a hospital or skilled nursing facility.
+Home health care describes a wide range of health care services that you can be get in your home at less expense than a hospital or skilled nursing facility.
 Compare home health agencies using the patient survey star ratings or the quality of patient care star rating.

-Hospice agencies most often provide services where you live, whether it’s at home, an assisted living facility, or a nursing home.
-Find hospices that serve your area and compare them based on the quality of care they provide.
+Hospice agencies most often give services where you live, whether you're at home, an assisted living facility, or a nursing home.
+Find hospices that serve your area and compare them based on the quality of care they give.

 Many patients with conditions like stroke or brain injury, who need an intensive medical rehabilitation program, are transferred to an inpatient rehabilitation facility.
 Find and compare inpatient rehabilitation facilities based on infection rates and more.